denzelrenner/LIFE4136-Group1-Rotation2/README.md

  2. Select the drop down menu in the selection entry field (selection:[       ]) and select `polymer & diploid_g46214` depending on which protein you are investigating.
 This will produce an object in PyMOL showing the electrostatic potential across the whole protein.
 When that has completed close the pop-up that comes afterwards.

- 3. Repeat steps 1 and 2 but select `polymer & diploid_g46214_bbox_domains` depending on which protein you are investigating.
+ 3. Repeat steps 1 and 2 but select `polymer & diploid_g46214_bbox_domains`.
 This will produce an object showing the electrostatic potential across the bbox domains only.
 Once this is completed you might have to zoom out so your whole protein is showing on the screen and the bbox domain is not being focused on.

 NOTE: if you are using too much RAM on your machine the whole protein may be coloured white or only a few areas of your protein may be coloured by electrostatic potential.
 If that occurs close all other running applications on your device and rereun the steps, or restart your device and rereun the steps.

 Now we have everything we need to produce our images and you can run the `diploid_domain_highlight.py`  script to get your nice figures that show the protein and its electrostatic potential at 90 degree angles.
-In the pyMOL commmand line you can should enter the command below:
+In the PyMOL commmand line you can should enter the command below:

 ```bash
 run ~/path/to/python/script/diploid_domain_highlight.py